Specialism

 Large printed paper calendar lying on a white countertop, held together by a small wooden peg and loose metal paper clips on the side of the large January bold lettering

-One of the most common questions we get from landlords in London is "How long does it take to get planning permission in London?"
+One of the most common questions we hear is: “How long does it actually take to get planning permission in London?”

 When will I get a decision for my planning application?

-Household and minor planning applications are meant to be decided within 8 weeks.
+• Household and minor planning applications are meant to be decided within eight weeks.

 How planning officers assess planning applications

 Applications are assessed in two parts, externally and internally.
-Both parts of the planning permission process should take up to 4 weeks each, beginning with the external discussion.
+Both parts of the planning permission process should take up to four weeks each, beginning with the external discussion.

 The external discussion allows your application to be seen by individuals or companies, such as your neighbours and utility companies.
 They can add comments and either approve or complain about your application, which may or may not be taken into account by the planning officer.